 That makes it very difficult to stand out, even if you are creating great content.
 Secondly even if you are not building links, your competition will be.
 By not using SEO your business may be at a disadvantage.
-Lastly, natural link building doesn't work that well in many industries.
+Lastly, natural link our official website doesn't work that well in many industries.
 Some industries simply don't lend themselves to having their content widely shared naturally.

 So SEO is here to stay, at least for now.
 But if “white hat” vs. “blackhat” doesn't really mean anything, how should we compare the different SEO tactics which are available.
 Here are a different set of measures.